AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/salesforce-sync-backlog-metrics.md

 ## Best practices for managing sync backlogs {#best-practices}

-**Fields under sync**: Ensure the fields under sync are only those that need to be synced.
-Changes to fields increase the sync backlog and lower priority fields may be stopping or slowing more important fields under sync.
-Reach out to [Marketo Engage Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} to remove fields under sync.
+**Fields visible to Sync User**: Ensure that the fields visible to sync are only those that need to be synced and have value to marketing efforts.
+Any update to a record in Salesforce that updates the last modified timestamp will queue a record to the sync backlog, and unnecessary fields syncing may slow more important fields under sync.
+If the unnecessary fields are hidden from the sync user, updates to those fields will result in a skip which is much quicker than an update.
+Work with your Salesforce Admin to review best practices here and update which fields are visible to the Marketo Sync User.

-**Sensitive fields**: Some fields are prone to frequent updates (e.g., currency fields that are subject to currency changes).
-Review if these need to be synced, or if the fields need to be designed differently.

-**Custom objects**: Periodically review custom objects under sync and remove any that no longer need to be synced.

-**Activities**: Check if there are any activities under sync that can be removed from the sync.
+**Hide or filter unnecessary records**: If a record is not marketable, it may be wasting sync resources.
+If the sync user cannot see it, then it won't waste resources trying to sync it.
+[Marketo Engage Support](https://nation.marketo.com/t5/support/ct-p/Support#_blank){target="_blank"} can assist setting up a sync filter to inhibit records from syncing based on additional criteria.
+More information about setting up a Custom Sync Filter [can be found here](https://nation.marketo.com/t5/product-blogs/instructions-for-creating-a-custom-sync-rule/ba-p/242758){target="_blank"}.
+It is strongly recommended to use index fields within Salesforce (contact salesforce for further information).

 **Schedule bulk updates during non-critical hours**: Review your data sync patterns to identify non-critical periods.
-See if bulk updates can be scheduled during these non-critical periods.
+Review if bulk updates can be scheduled in these non-critical periods if possible.

+**Frequently Updated fields**: Some fields are prone to frequent updates.
+For example, currency fields that are subject to currency changes.
+Review if these need to be synced, or if the fields should be designed differently.
+If you have other fields that are updated frequently and are not needed, hide them from the sync user.
+Be sure to discuss with your SFDC admin integrations that might be updating fields.

+**Custom objects**: Periodically review [custom objects](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync){target="_blank"} enabled to sync and disable those that no longer need to be synced.

+**Activities**: [Review if any activities](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/crm-sync/salesforce-sync/setup/optional-steps/customize-activities-sync){target="_blank"} enabled sync that may be removed from sync.
+These activities only sync once per day per lead.

+**Review Sync errors**: Exception handling may slow down the sync.
+Reviewing user notifications and resolving errors can improve sync health.

-If you're following all of the above best practices and are still experiencing significant backlogs, contact [Marketo Engage Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+**Contact Support**: If you're following all of the above best practices and are still experiencing significant backlogs, contact [Marketo Engage Support](https://nation.marketo.com/t5/support/ct-p/Support#_blank){target="_blank"}.